 Toggle ItemThe Honor Code and Ecclesiastical Endorsement

-To be considered for admission you must agree to live by the Honor Code and will also be required to receive an ecclesiastical endorsement.
+To be considered for admission you must agree to live by the Honor Code and Related Policies and will also be required to begin the ecclesiastical endorsement process.
 You can start the endorsement process here, but don't start it before the admission application opens!
-To see when the application opens click here, and refer to the "Available" column.
+To see when the application opens click here.

 To read more about the ecclesiastical endorsement click here!